The Snow Queen: Kai and Gerda

-Years later, a little boy Kai (often spelled "Kay" or "Kaj" in translations) and a little girl Gerda live next door to each other in the garrets of buildings with adjoining roofs in a large city.
+Years later, a little boy called Kai (often spelled "Kay" or "Kaj" in translations) and a little girl Gerda live next door to each other in the garrets of buildings with adjoining roofs in a large city.
 They could get from one's home to the other's just by stepping over the gutters of each building.
 The two families grow vegetables and roses in window boxes placed on the gutters.
 Gerda and Kai have a window box garden to play in, and they become devoted to each other as playmates, and as close as if they were siblings.

 Gerda's grandmother tells the children about the Snow Queen, who is ruler over the "snow bees"–snowflakes that look like bees.
 As bees have a queen, so do the snow bees, and she is seen where the snowflakes cluster the most.
 Looking out of his frosted window one winter, Kai sees the Snow Queen, who beckons him to come with her.
 Kai draws back in fear from the window.

 By the following spring, Gerda has learned a song that she sings to Kai: Because roses adorn the window box garden, the sight of roses always reminds Gerda of her love for Kai.

 On a summer day, splinters of the troll's mirror get into Kai's heart and eye.
 Kai becomes cruel and aggressive.
 He destroys their window-box garden, he makes fun of Gerda's grandmother, and he no longer cares about Gerda, since everyone now appears bad and ugly to him.
 When winter comes again, the only things he finds no fault in are snowflakes, which he studies through a magnifying glass.
 Kai goes out with his sled to play in the snowy market square and hitches it to a sleigh driven by a mysterious robed figure.
 The sleigh drives through the town gate, going faster and faster through the countryside, then stops, and the driver reveals herself to be the Snow Queen.
 She kisses Kai to numb him from the cold, and again to make him forget about Gerda and his family.
 They then fly together in the sleigh up into the clouds.